JSchneidler/discord-bot/README.md

 A modular Discord bot/system that processes and responds to chat commands

 ## TODO
-* Check timezones for EC2
+* Improve switch statement and bot responses
-* Move bot and server to containerized application
+* Move bot and server to containerized application?
 * Add typings for interactions
-* Permissions based on roles or ids
-* Permissions for each command
-* Add permissions from Discord
+* Role-based permissions
 * Interactive server message